BrowserWorks/Waterfox-Android/docs/manual-testing.md

 - Frequency: Upon Geckoview release
 - Description
   - Suite of tests based on the most important languages and pseudo locale tests.
-  - Additionally, the number of languages listed ( Fenix settings) are verified to be the same number as in Pontoon.
+  - Additionally, the number of languages listed (Waterfox settings) are verified to be the same number as in Pontoon.

 #### Search testing
 - Duration: 1 day